cobbr/Judge/README.md

 ----
-CCDC-Debugger was originally developed as a tool for Baylor's National Collegiate Cyber Defense Competition team.
+Judge is developed as a tool for Baylor's National Collegiate Cyber Defense Competition team.